Chocolate Mousse: Simple Dessert Recipes for Children

-### Pala Munjalu: Classic Indian Desserts for Diwali
+### Pala Munjalu: Authentic Indian Desserts for Diwali

 #### What is Pala Munjalu?

-Pala Munjalu is a sweet that is deep-fried, resembling another well-known Andhra treat, Boorelu (or Poornalu).
-While both sweets contain a similar filling called poornam, made from sweetened Bengal gram and scented with cardamom, they vary greatly in their exteriors.
+Pala Munjalu is a deep-fried confection that resembles Boorelu, another cherished Andhra specialty.
+While both sweets contain a similar filling called poornam, made from sweetened Bengal gram and enhanced with cardamom, they are distinctly different in their external layers.
+The distinctive feature of Pala Munjalu is its rice flour dough, cooked in milk, which yields a tender and melt-in-your-mouth consistency.

 #### Ingredients

-To make Pala Munjalu, you will require these ingredients:
+To make Pala Munjalu, you will require the following components:

 – **For the Filling (Poornam):**